Publication

 Ongoing Projects

 Financial distress during the pandemic: the role of government support.
-Joint with Guglielmo Weber and Nancy Zambon (R&R)
+Joint with Guglielmo Weber and Nancy Zambon Revise & Resubmit Fiscal Studies

-Abstract: This work investigates the decision-making process of households' portfolio allocation using the English Longitudinal Study of Ageing data.
-I develop a collective portfolio choice model where households decide about stock market participation and then choose the optimal allocation.
+Abstract: This work investigates the stereotype toward households' portfolio allocation where the man is the only decision maker.
+I develop a portfolio choice model where households who declare to manage their finances jointly decide about stock market participation and then choose the optimal allocation.
 The model accounts for household risk tolerance, measured as a weighted sum of the household members' risk preferences.
-I study the determinants of the household portfolio using the Heckman approach to control for selection into participation.
-The results show that household risk preferences affect portfolio allocation but not stock market participation.
-Last, comparing the collective and the standard unitary model, I show that the former approach fits significantly better the data.
+I study the determinants of the household portfolio controlling for selection into participation: the results show that household risk preferences affect portfolio allocation but not stock market participation.
+Last, I compare the goodness of fit of two models, the one that accounts for the preferences of all the household members and the one that accounts for the preference of only the male decsion-makers.
+I show that the former approach fits significantly better the data, thus women's preferences matter in household portfolio allocation.
+Moreover, I find that the role of wives in financial choices may be underestimated.

 Subjective Survival Beliefs, Cognitive Skills and Investments in Risky Assets.
 Joint with Chiara Dal Bianco, Francesca Parodi and Guglielmo Weber

 Abstract: We document that the underestimation of subjective survival probabilities negatively affects investments in risky assets in the UK context.
 We then explore the role of cognitive skills in explaining this negative relationship.
 More precisely, we disentangle a direct effect of cognitive skills on investments in risky assets through entry costs and an indirect effect through survival probability underestimation.
 We calibrate a life-cycle model to quantify the importance of survival probability underestimation on suboptimal ownership of risky assets.
-We use the model to evaluate the potential effects of policy interventions aimed at increasing financial literacy.
-These policy interventions affect the decision to own risky assets by reducing entry costs, but also by reducing survival risk underestimation.
+Using subjective survival curves instead of life table probabilities results in a lower asset accumulation and lower investment in risky assets.
+These findings suggest that policy interventions aimed at increasing financial literacy are likely to affect the decision to own risky assets not only by reducing entry costs but also by attenuating survival risk underestimation.

 Other refereed publications